Christopher Jessup

 "Best is the eerie wonder of Christopher Jessup’s ‘The Mississippi at Midnight’: barely two minutes long, and lovely.”

 Christopher Jessup is an award-winning composer and pianist whose music has been hailed as “lovely” (The New York Times), “imaginative” (Fanfare), and “ethereal” (Textura).
-With a catalogue spanning orchestral, chamber, choral, and solo works, Jessup is known for creating evocative, emotionally-rich music, often inspired by poetry, astronomy, and philosophy.
-He has a particular affinity for musical miniatures that capture intimate emotional landscapes with clarity and depth.
-Highly regarded as both a composer and pianist, Jessup has concertized throughout North America and Europe, premiering his own piano concerto in Italy at the age of 16.
-He has performed at Carnegie Hall and other prestigious venues across the globe, with his critically acclaimed piano performances and recordings lauded as “refined and eloquent” (New York Concert Review) and “absolutely breathtaking” (Interlude).
+Acclaimed for his evocative, emotionally-rich style—often inspired by poetry, philosophy, and astronomy—Jessup bridges lyricism and modernity, weaving together classical traditions with a voice uniquely his own.
+His works range from musical miniatures that capture intimate sonic landscapes with clarity and depth to expansive orchestral and choral scores, reflecting a vision that is both personal and universal.
+Highly regarded as both a composer and pianist, Jessup has concertized throughout North America and Europe, premiering his own piano concerto in Italy at just sixteen years old.
+He has performed at Carnegie Hall and other prestigious venues across the globe, with his piano performances and recordings lauded as “refined and eloquent” (New York Concert Review) and “absolutely breathtaking” (Interlude).

 WORKS